 Two versions are available: premium (app, more expensive) and audio-only (MP3s, cheaper).

 I believe that Pimsleur’s strength lies in its audio lessons.
 Thus, I neither use its app nor recommend it.

 Whichever you choose, use the code SAVENOW at checkout to save up to 25%.

 There’s a discount on the monthly package compared with the 5-lesson one.
-And there’s even a 5-month package with an even bigger discount.
+And there’s even a 5-month package with a bigger discount.
 Since this method works in the long term, it makes sense to go at least for the monthly package right away.